office@brunswickpark.southwark.sch.uk

 Visuals and Communicate in Print:

-All classes use a visual timetable to enable all children to navigate their school day.
+All classes use visual timetables to enable children to navigate their school day.
 There are many visual signs around the school too.

 TEACCH (Teaching, Expanding, Appreciating, Collaborating, Cooperating, Holistic):